zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

 				// enforce bundling even in debug mode
 				// BundleTable.EnableOptimizations = true;
             }
-    > ASP.NET bundling makes the following assumptions when wildcards are used: if `kendo.web.*` is included, the framework will check whether a `kendo.web.min.js` file exists.
+    > ASP.NET bundling makes the following assumptions when wildcards are used:
+    > If `kendo.web.*` is included, the framework will check whether a `kendo.web.min.js` file exists.
     If yes, then this file will be used in **release mode only**.
     The framework will search for a `kendo.web.js` file for **debug** mode.
 If such a file is not found, the Kendo UI scripts will not be registered and you will experience Javascript errors.
     If a `kendo.web.min.js` file does not exist, but a `kendo.web.js` file exists, then it will be used in **both** release and debug mode.
 The same logic applies for CSS files.
     > If you want to enforce minified files in both debug and release mode, you can do so by setting `BundleTable.EnableOptimizations` to `true`, as shown above, or by registering files using their full names instead of using wildcards.